tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 It was the pale man.

 Even though he was only feet away, I still couldn't catch a glimpse of his face.
-It was like every angle I tried to look something was covering him: the brim of his hat or his collar.
+It was like every angle I tried to look there was something covering him: the brim of his hat or his collar.
 Nobody moved or said a word.

 He walked toward the recording room and entered.
 We watched as he got right up to Sayaka, leaning in to whisper something in her ear.
 She looked completely horrified.
 It lasted only about ten seconds but it felt like minutes.